2023/05/20 - 2023/05/28

 Day 1 - Arrival Day

-After breakfast you will depart on your international flight from Nairobi to Bangui.
+After breakfast you will depart on your international flight from Nairobi to Bangui (*Please note all International flights are not included).
 You will arrive in time for your charter flight to Sangha Lodge.
 Upon arrival you will be met by a Sangha representative.
 You will stay at Sangha Lodge for 7 nights with private specialist photographic guide Isak Pretorius.

 After breakfast you will depart on your charter flight back to Bangui and arrive in time for your international flight back to Nairobi.
 Unfortunately this is the end of your Photo Safari.